The Disco Committee

 Not much is known about Logonegro other than the fact that he played the Part of Father Guido Sarducci on Saturday Night Live for several seasons.
 Many believe that his role is not just a character but he may actually have been a priest but left the priesthood to marry his wife Zena (no, not the warrior princess).
 “Little Al” as he is often called is a founding member of the Disco and a member of Ten Ugly Men for obvious reasons.
 Clearly the brains of Disco, Little Al keeps the rest of the members from getting into trouble.

-Hailing from Syracuse NY and going by the nickname “Dago”, Dave started his show biz career as an exotic dancer, billed as “Mini Me” his career was “short” lived. unlike many members of the adult entertainment community he made the transition to mainstream in the made for TV movie the “Mary Kay Letourneau Story”.
-Dave played the part of Mary Kay’s love interest and the role left him typecast.
-As often happens life imitates art and Dave spends his free time as a wing man for other Ugly Disco member John Cook as a cougar hunter.
+Hailing from Somewhere NY and going by the nickname “Teri-fic!”.
+Terry started her show biz career as an exotic dancer, billed as “Terry Bradshaw” her career was “short” lived.
+Unlike many members of the adult entertainment community she made the transition to mainstream in the made for TV movie the “Strip-Tease”.
+Terry played the part of the hot dancing girl….but the role left her typecast.
+As often happens life imitates art and Terry spends her free time dancing up a storm in the metal cages made by Ugly Disco member John Cook.

 Like many of the members Frank has been successful in both music and screen.
 First with a successful solo song you may have heard called “Kung Foo Fighting”.
 Frank was unable to duplicate his musical success and turned to movies to quench his creative thirst.
 Frank wrote and directed Smokey and the Bandit which was the second highest grossing film of 1977, coming in second to Star Wars.
 When asked about the inspiration for the movie Frank hinted that it may be based on a true story but details are vague at best.
 His next move was to the small screen where he was a creative consultant for “The Dukes of Hazard”.
 In addition to creative consultant he had a small reoccurring role as Cooter Davenport.
 Frank returned to Rochester to start a family and has been spotted at Daisy Dukes dressed in “Cooter Davenport” wardrobe.
 While a connection to Catherine Bach (Daisy Duke) has never been made many sources close to her believe that he broke off a long courtship after discovering her with James Best (Roscoe P Coltrane).